 You may want to work in the child's real name like 'Long Tooth Tim' or something along those lines.
 Another alternative is to let kids come up with their own pirate names (better for older kids).

 Play a pirate variation of this classic party game.
 You can make your own pirate and parrot, or purchase a paper one.

 There are a lot of ways to do this.
 A long board on the ground can serve as a plank, and you can have the kids try to balance on it.
 You can blindfold older kids, to make it a little more difficult (and fun) for them.

 Another variation is to place the plank (tightly secured) over a kiddie pool.
 Add some toy sharks for fun.
 You can also do this with an ironing board, which is wider and therefore easier for younger kids.
 Note: If you do this activity, supervise at all times, and never leave a pool of water where little kids may fall into it!

 Pirate Treasure Chests

-Let party guests take home their very own treasure with these assorted pirate jewels.
-You can use them to decorate your cake, scatter them across as table as added decoration, give them as prizes for party games, or send them home in pirate loot bags or treasure chests.
+Get plastic pirate jewels and use them to decorate your cake, scatter them across as table as added decoration, give them as prizes for party games, or send them home in pirate loot bags or treasure chests.

-Put these deluxe pirate coins in the goodie bags or treasure chests, or use them as prizes for party games.
-These plastic coins have an aged look and feature a pirate skull on one side and treasure chest on the other.
+Put toy coins in the goodie bags or treasure chests, or use them as prizes for party games.

 Pirate eye patches are an easy and affordable way to turn your party guests into pirates.
 Kids can wear them at the party and take them home for more make-believe pirate fun.